Contraz/demosys-py/README.md

 ("real time music videos", see [demoscene](https://en.wikipedia.org/wiki/Demoscene)) but can of course be used almost any purpose.

 Made for people who enjoy playing around with modern OpenGL without spending lots of time creating all the tooling to get things up and running.
+Using [ModernGL](https://github.com/cprogrammer1994/ModernGL) also makes working with OpenGL a breeze accomplishing a lot with very few lines of code.

+A high priority for this project is also to help improving [ModernGL](https://github.com/cprogrammer1994/ModernGL).

 * [Documentation](http://demosys-py.readthedocs.io/)
 * [ModernGL Documentation](https://moderngl.readthedocs.io)